-A Cost of Living Roadmap for Adur
+A Cost of Living Roadmap for Worthing

-There is growing evidence to show the impact that rising costs and inflationary pressures are having on residents in Adur.
+There is growing evidence to show the impact that rising costs and inflationary pressures are having on residents in Worthing.
 Whilst all households are impacted upon, increases in energy, food and fuel prices are disproportionately affecting lower income families, lone parents, couples without children, those with disabilities, single income households, and those on fixed incomes.
 The cumulative impact of inflation is now having an impact on a growing number of households, including new households that have not had to access financial support to date.
-There is evidence of more severe, and wider effects of cost of living increases, and this will only grow over the winter months and into 2023.
+There is evidence of more severe, and wider effects, of cost of living increases and this will only grow over the winter months and into 2023.

-Supporting residents to tackle cost of living pressures is a priority for Adur Council, and there is a clear recognition that following the impact of the pandemic on Adur communities, in particular for more vulnerable households, there is a need to help people to alleviate income pressures.
-This is not something that the Adur Council can do alone - it needs to work collaboratively with other parts of the community, including business and voluntary sector organisations, residents, and local communities.
+Tackling cost of living pressures is a priority for Worthing Council, and in July 2022, the Council endorsed a motion declaring a cost of living emergency for the town and calling for significant and urgent local and national measures to be put in place to respond.
+There is a clear recognition that following the impact of the pandemic on Worthing communities, in particular for more vulnerable households, there is a need to act urgently to help alleviate income pressures.
+This is not something that the Council can do alone - it needs to work collaboratively with other parts of the community, business and voluntary sector organisations, residents, and local communities across Worthing.

-This work builds on the initiatives Adur Council put in place to respond to the Covid pandemic.
-In March and June 2022, officers held two Cost of Living Roundtables with representatives from a range of cross sectoral agencies.
-The Roundtables were an opportunity for stakeholders to share their understanding of the cost of living problem, and to begin the conversation with partners about what the priorities should be moving forward.
-Following the Roundtables, quarterly Cost of Living Strategic Group meetings comprising all local stakeholders, will be held to build a collaborative and cross stakeholder approach to developing and delivering a Cost of Living Roadmap for Adur.
+This work will build on the legacy of work the Council has already done in responding to the pandemic.
+As an early response to the cost of living crisis, officers held two Cost of Living Roundtables in March and June 2022 with representatives from a range of cross-sectoral agencies.
+These Roundtables were an opportunity for stakeholders to acknowledge the cost of living problem, and to begin the conversation with partners about what priorities should be moving forward.
+Following the Roundtables, quarterly Cost of Living Strategic Group meetings comprising all local stakeholders, will be held to build a collaborative and cross stakeholder approach to developing and delivering a Cost of Living Roadmap.

-The Cost of Living Roadmap details the high level actions that Adur Council and its partners in the not for profit, government and private sectors will support to address the rising cost of living.
+The Worthing Cost of Living Roadmap details the high level actions that the Council and its partners in the not for profit, government and private sectors will take to address the impacts of the rising cost of living.
 Further detail about the initiatives, including who will lead on their delivery, timeframes, and measures of success, are set out in an accompanying Cost of Living Action Plan.
-A 'partnership working group' has been convened to provide more immediate guidance on implementation of the Roadmap and Action Plan.
-A number of time limited working groups have also been set up to drive delivery of specific initiatives, including housing and homelessness, ethical debt and data sharing.
+A 'partnership working group' has been convened to provide more immediate guidance on implementation of the Roadmap and Action Plan, and a number of time limited working groups have been set up to drive delivery of specific initiatives, including housing and homelessness, ethical debt and data sharing.
+Worthing Council is providing and funding administrative support and project management for implementation of the Roadmap.